Red Riding Hood 2

 I took a lot of time to prep for the presentation, had a lot of material, did a trial run with another colleague then dropped about half of the slides as it felt irrelevant.
 The feedback I got was very useful.
 There were questions on why I made certain choices, which made me reflect on them, and suggestions for improvements.

 I was getting very good at tweaking things and felt I could work on improvements forever.
 But I gave myself a few tasks and worked on making those changes.
-One of those changes was adding punctuations to the page overview based on the feedback I had received and also decided to also add the emotions.
+One of those changes was adding a punctuation view to the page overview based on the feedback I had received and decided to add the emotions there also.

 Pages depicted by circles on top row, punctuations on second row, emotions on third row, characters on fourth row, locations on fifth row.
 Each column is a page from 1 to 16.